Willie The Wizard

 Always interesting,

-Then a few weeks later, they took the rock to the bridge over the River Almond, where Willie had spent most of his happy childhood years, and dropped it into the river, where it will remain forever.
+We told many more stories about Willie that evening before going outside to stand by a bonfire and watch the sparks fly up into the night sky.
+We also took the time to write messages to him on a suitably rugged piece of rock.
+Then a few weeks later, Frankie and her daughters took the rock to the bridge over the River Almond, where Willie had spent most of his happy childhood years, and dropped it into the river, where it will remain forever.

 1. Mojo left a comment on March 28, 2021 at 1:28 pm